 Example: If last name is Johnson and lunch PIN is 1234, the password is Johnso1234

 - To find your child's student ID & lunch PIN login to Campus

 - Student 1:1 iPad and App Resource Page

 - Check to see if the iPad has a WiFi connection.

-- Make sure the iPad's iOS is up to date, version 14.2 (check in Settings app > General > Software Update).
+- Make sure the iPad's iOS is up to date to the latest version (check in Settings app > General > Software Update).